w-lfpup/wctk-js/docs/microtask.md

 }
 ```

-The `Microtask.queue()` method can be called multiple times but the provided callback will only be called _once_ per microtask queue.
+The `Microtask.queue()` method can be called multiple times per event loop but the provided callback will only be called _once_ per microtask queue.